 Specific Regulatory Changes

 Section 124.1001 is amended to eliminate references to SBA performing SDB certifications.
 It also changes the provisions regarding which firms can certify their status as SDBs for both federal prime contracts and subcontracts on federal prime contracts.
 The rule eliminates the requirement that a firm must have received an SDB certification from SBA before it can represent itself to be an SDB.
 In order for a concern to represent that it is an SDB in order to receive a benefit as a prime contractor on a Federal Government procurement, the rule states that a firm must: (1) Be a current Participant in SBA's 8(a) BD program; (2) have been certified by SBA as an SDB within three years of the date it seeks to certify as an SDB; (3) have received certification from the procuring agency that it qualifies as an SDB; or (4) have submitted an application for SDB certification to the procuring agency and must not have received a negative determination regarding that application.
-For subcontracts, the rule permits a firm to represent that it qualifies as an SDB if it believes in good faith that it is owned and controlled by one or more socially and economically disadvantaged individuals.
+For subcontracts, the rule permits a firm to represent that it Start Printed Page 57492qualifies as an SDB if it believes in good faith that it is owned and controlled by one or more socially and economically disadvantaged individuals.

 The rule eliminates current §§ 124.1003 through 124.1007 relating to Private Certifiers.
 When SBA first promulgated regulations implementing the Government-wide SDB program, SBA anticipated having entities called “Private Certifiers” to assist in processing SDB applications.
 The Private Certifier aspect of the SDB program never materialized.
 As such, there do not need to be regulations pertaining to them.